polarispw/polarispw.github.io/content/about/experience.md

     description: |2-
         Responsibilities include:

-        * Preparing the instruction
+        * Prepare the guidebook of practical task
-        * Building the virtual environment
+        * Build the virtual environment
         * Q&A for students in class

   # - title: Professor of Semiconductor Physics